Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

 Fiberglass or plastic bathtubs are accepted during normal business hours.
 Please cut the tubs in half.
 Cost: Calculated based on weight.
 See our Fees and Materials Accepted under “Trash”

-Vermont bans the disposal of rechargeable and lead-acid batteries in the trash!
-Many types of batteries contain hazardous materials and may become hazardous waste when disposed of IMPROPERLY.
-Most* battery types are accepted at WSWMD for recycling, except for EV & E-bike batteries.
+Vermont has banned the disposal of all battery types in the trash.
+Many types of batteries contain hazardous materials and may become hazardous waste when disposed of improperly.
 Please bring them to the scale house upon arrival.
-Access Sticker or […]
+Most battery types are accepted at WSWMD for recycling, except for EV & E-bike batteries and larger solar […]

 Read More...Bicycles